-The secret lies in being ready to take a calculated risk.
-If a teammate dries up during a scene we have to be ready to jump in and take over without knowing what it is we are going to do when the action restarts.
+Improv’s secret lies in risk and teamwork.
+If a teammate dries up we have to be ready to jump in and take over without knowing what it is we are going to do when the action restarts.

 Accepting this is hard.
 I, for one, am far more used to holding back in the face of uncertainty.
 Settling for the first thought that comes to mind is very uncomfortable …or possibly I should say “anathema”?